Game Programmer

 My Role & Responsibilities

 I designed and implemented the entire system — data architecture, serialisation, runtime particle update, ImGui editor UI, sub-emitter support, PhysX collision integration, and shader wiring.
-The goal was to make it production-usable: artists and designers could open the editor, tune an effect, and see it running in the scene without touching code or waiting for a rebuild.
+The goal was to make it production-usable: artists and designers could open the editor, tune an effect, and see it running in the scene without touching code.

 Technical Highlights

 The core design challenge was keeping the editor and runtime in perfect sync.
-Every over-lifetime curve — colour channels R, G, B, A, size, velocity X/Y/Z, and rotation — is stored as a std::vector<CurveKey> inside ParticleEmitterData, serialised to JSON, and evaluated identically in both the editor preview and the runtime particle update.
-The entire data structure is wrapped in a CopyOnWriteWrapper so edits in the ImGui panel don't cause unnecessary copies until a value actually changes.
-World collision is handled by casting a PhysX ray from each particle's previous position to its current one every frame — on hit, a configurable decal TGO is spawned at the contact point and the particle can be set to die immediately or continue.
+Every over-lifetime curve is stored as a std::vector<CurveKey> inside ParticleEmitterData, serialised to JSON, and evaluated identically in both editor preview and runtime.
+The entire data structure is wrapped in a CopyOnWriteWrapper so edits don't cause unnecessary copies until a value actually changes.
+World collision is handled by casting a PhysX ray from each particle's previous position to its current one every frame — on hit, a configurable decal TGO is spawned at the contact point.

 Development Breakdown